allenj12/rpn/README.md

 ```
 Sometimes you might want to override the stack effect that is calculated for you for a function.
 For example your function might take arguments that you dont move or process.
 You can explicitly state stack effects as so.
 ```
-(: some-func (3 -- 2) +) ;; This function expects and argument at the bottom of the stack it will still return at the bottom of the stack.
+(: some-func (3 -- 2) +) ;; This function expects an argument at the bottom of the stack that it will still return again.
 ```
 Note that the DSL is not really friendly to functions with side-effects.
 The way around this for the time being is to call 'SE' on a function you only want for the side effects, internally this uses 'dup' to force a let binding and drops binding from the stack keeping the expression without having a void/null on the stack.
 Their are downsides to this, but should cover most cases.